 14. Marriage doesn’t mean much to you but you think everyone should be able to get married

 Marriage isn’t seen as a big thing and church weddings are an exception rather than the rule.
-Marriage is mostly seen as a way to arrange the legal paperwork for a partnership.
-On the other hand, most of us Dutchies hold the firm belief that everyone has the freedom of choice and lifestyle – as long as they don’t harm anyone else with it – and thus should be able to marry.
+Rather, marriage is mostly seen as a way to arrange the legal paperwork for a partnership.
+On the other hand, most Dutch people hold the firm belief that everyone has the freedom of choice and lifestyle – as long as they don’t harm anyone else with it.

 15. You’d rather start an argument than let anyone jump the queue